-Organic contaminants, including synthetic and volatile organic chemicals, which are by-products of industrial processes and petroleum production, and also come from gas stations, urban storm water run-off, and septic systems.
+Organic contaminants, including synthetic and volatile organic chemicals, are by-products of industrial processes and petroleum production and also come from gas stations, urban stormwater runoff, and septic systems.

-In order to ensure that tap water is safe to drink, EPA prescribes regulation which limits the amount of certain contaminants in water provided by public water systems.
-We treat our water according to EPA's regulations.
+To ensure that tap water is safe to drink, the EPA prescribes regulations that limit the amount of certain contaminants in water provided by public water systems.
+We treat our water according to EPA regulations.
 Food and Drug Administration regulations establish limits for contaminants in bottled water, which must provide the same protection for public health.